dystopian-games/project-fiter/README.md

 *  Weapon: Can be either short or long range, primary damage, has a set cooldown
 *  Ultimate: A powerful ability which assists the player in battle.
 Provide buffs or debuffs to the player(s) or enemies Each hero has different abilities, but the the melee has only a different animation

+### Relics
+Earning relics
+   The player earns relics by finishing the first level and slaying the dragon.
+For the last relic, after the omen from the wizard, he is granted the final relic by his mother.
+Ancient Relics
+* (Passive) The first of the relics, is the Relic of Power.
+It allows the player to deal double damage.
+* (Active) The second relic is the Relic of Speed.
+It grants a 2 second duration x2 multiplier of speed.
+Its cooldown is 5 seconds long.
+* () The third and final Relic of Flight.

+### Level 1